-The average daily cost (per person) in Atami is $97, while the average daily cost in Okinawa is $116.
+The average daily cost (per person) in Atami is $90, while the average daily cost in Okinawa is $108.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Atami and Okinawa in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Atami and Okinawa in more detail.

 Some specific costs of activities, tours, and entrance tickets for Okinawa are as follows:

 When we compare the travel costs of actual travelers between Atami and Okinawa, we can see that Okinawa is more expensive.
 And not only is Atami much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Atami would let you spend less money overall.
 Or, you could decide to spend more money in Atami and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Okinawa would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Okinawa than you might in Atami.

 Okinawa is bigger, and its population is about 3.1 times larger than the population of Atami.
 When comparing the population of Atami vs. Okinawa, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.